kariannemah/hold-me/README.md

 [Take this for example.](https://sflib1.sfpl.org/search~S1/?searchtype=X&searcharg=%22smitten+kitchen%22&searchscope=1&sortdropdown=-&SORT=D&extended=0&SUBMIT=Search)

-To determine whether this book is available now, you must click through to another page.
+To determine whether this book is available now, you must click on multiple "Is this available" buttons that take you to another page.

 I wanted to speed up the process between querying the catalog and requesting a hold.
 With Hold Me, a user can search for a book, keyword, or author and view the availability of titles in the search results--all on one page.